 WooCommerce: What is it?
 Is it Free?

-WooCommerce is a free WordPress plugin that allows WordPress users to sell products or services from their website.
+WooCommerce is a free software that allows WordPress users to sell products or services directly from their own website.

-It is one of the best WordPress eCommerce plugin for building and growing an online business.
-Upon launching it became hugely popular due to its flexibility and simplicity.
+It is one of the best WordPress ecommerce solutions for building and growing an online business.

 Who Owns WooCommerce?

-WooCommerce is developed by South Africa based WordPress theme shop WooThemes.
-Who hired Mike Jolley and James Koster to work on a fork of Open source WordPress plugin Jigoshop, which they later re-branded as WooCommerce.
+WooCommerce was founded by South Africa based WordPress theme shop WooThemes.
+They hired Mike Jolley and James Koster to work on a fork of the former WordPress plugin Jigoshop, which they later re-branded as WooCommerce.

 Due to its tremendous success, WooCommerce was later acquired by Automattic, parent organization of WordPress, for $30 million.